This section provides an overview of workload traffic flows using HCX Network Extension with and without Mobility Optimized Networking.

-Network Extension with HCX Mobility Optimized Networking provides the following functionality:
+Network Extension with Mobility Optimized Networking provides the following functionality:

-Enable or disable MON at the time of stretching a network
+Enable or deactivate MON at the time of stretching a network.

-Enable or disable MON for already extended networks
+Enable or deactivate MON for already extended networks.

-Enable or disable MON on an individual VM basis for VMs residing on extended networks in the SDDC
+Enable or deactivate MON on an individual VM basis for VMs residing on extended networks in the SDDC.

 Display which VMs are using MON.